BolajiAyodeji/cl-jamstack-ecommerce-workshop/README.md

 ## Integrating Commerce Layer

 An order can consist of a customer, line items (SKUs, cost of shipping method, cost of payment method, taxes, or gift cards), a billing address, a shipping address, discount(s) calculated from active promotions, redeemed gift card(s), a payment method, and a payment source type.
-You should [read this guide](https://commercelayer.io/docs/data-model/anatomy-of-an-order) to learn more about the anatomy of an order.
+You should [read this guide](https://commercelayer.io/docs/data-model/anatomy-of-an-order) to learn more about the anatomy of an order and check out the Commerce Layer [API reference](https://docs.commercelayer.io/api/).

-Now let's integrate Commerce Layer into our static product page for headless commerce capabilities.
-Details and live coding to be done in the live workshop.
+Now we'll integrate Commerce Layer into our static product page for headless commerce capabilities in the live workshop 👌🏾.

 ## Bonus: Place an order via the Commerce Layer CLI